texfaq/texfaq.github.io/FAQ-mfptutorials.md

 number of 'historical' fonts using MetaFont).
-For MetaFont the article is geared towards testing and installing new MetaFont fonts, while its MetaPost section describes how to use MetaPost illustrations in LaTeX and PDFLaTeX documents, with an emphasis on how to use appropriate fonts for any text or mathematics.
+For MetaFont the article is geared towards testing and installing new MetaFont fonts, while its MetaPost section describes how to use MetaPost illustrations in LaTeX and pdfLaTeX documents, with an emphasis on how to use appropriate fonts for any text or mathematics.

 Hans Hagen (of ConTeXt fame) offers a MetaPost tutorial called